 Is It Possible to Contribute to Both Retirement Accounts?

 In a word, yes.
 The IRS allows for individuals to contribute to an IRA and 401(k) at the same time.

 But not everyone qualifies to contribute to both types of retirement accounts.
+While each are similar, there are some differences as well.
 So, before you get into the details and strategies for contributing to both an IRA with a 401(k), you'll first need to determine if you qualify to contribute to each type of retirement plan individually.

 How to Know If You Qualify to Make 401(k) Contributions

 Generally, if you're employed and your employer sponsors a retirement plan, you can make contributions to a 401(k).
 But there are a few qualifying factors for participating in a 401(k):

 - Meet the 401(k) plan entry rules: 401(k) plan rules commonly require individuals to be at least 21 years old.
 In some cases, employees may have to be employed for a certain amount of time before they can enroll in the plan and make contributions.

 - 401(k) income limit: Fortunately, unlike IRAs, 401(k) plans have no income limits for making contributions.
 Therefore, anyone can contribute.
 However, there are potential rules — such as discrimination tests for highly compensated employees — that could limit your contribution amount below the general IRS limit of $22,500 per year, or $30,000 if you're 50 or older, in 2023.1